hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

   + not much data
     + using simple model than complex one to prevent overfitting
     + only if assume that fitting a model means choosing a single best setting of the parameters
-  + using full posterior distribution over parameter setting
+    + using full posterior distribution over parameter setting $\implies$ overfitting disappear
-    + overfitting disappear
+  + little data
-    + little data $\implies$ ver vague predictions
+    + very vague predictions
-    + many different parameters settings have significant posterior probability
+    + many different parameter settings have significant posterior probabilities
   + more and more data:
     + posterior probability will get more and more focused on a few settings of parameters
     + posterior prediction will get much shaper